turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     username@name:~/ celo-data-dir$ ./start_celo.sh (this is the new comand to start the light client) -Create new window in terminal while light client is running to enter the following comands username@name:~/ celo-data-dir$ celocli node:synced
-    //if true your light client is synced with the node and running properly
+    # if true your light client is synced with the node and running properly

     username@name:~/ celo-data-dir$ celocli account:balance $ACCOUNT
-    // this shows the ballance of a given celo account number
+    # this shows the ballance of a given celo account number
-    // where it says $ACCOUNT enter the name that is in celo.env or the public address
+    # where it says $ACCOUNT enter the name that is in celo.env or the public address
     username@name:~/ celo-data-dir$ docker stop geth
-    //this stops the light client
+    # this stops the light client
 ![image](https://user-images.githubusercontent.com/80616939/118338503-8eb11080-b4d3-11eb-99a3-11417cf79b32.png)

 ##   *Sending Celo to and from the node*